Kinds of types in Scala

 Type inference and Least Upper Bounds

 This hierarchy of types is quite important when it comes to type inference.
-We expect it to provide us with the most concrete type possible, while it has to comply to any type restriction it was imposed for a given case.
+We expect it to provide us with the most concrete type possible, while it has to comply with any type restrictions that were imposed for a given case.
 Let’s take a look at a few cases:

 val s = "test"